 In order to pursue synergies between the two companies, we have dispatched officers and employees from the Group to work with our counterparts, established several working groups consisting of members from both companies, and initiated joint development projects.
 Going forward, we will work to further grow our orthopedic business by launching newly developed products as well as expanding our business foundation through M&As and alliances.

-Proposing new materials for orthopedic applications (example Current X Complicated and technical Secured with metal plates Complicated procedure of binding bone fragments with threads Many screws required to hold plates in place Common for screws to become detached
+Proposing new materials for orthopedic applications (example Current X

+Complicated procedure of binding bone fragments with threads Many screws required to hold plates in place Common for screws to become detached